AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 Workflow on Factory Reset
 --------------------------

 "Factory Reset" feature enables users to wipe out all configuration on a Managed CloudN device from a corrupted state to a clean state.
-Please follow the below steps in order `<Step 4.3.
-Perform feature "Factory Reset" on CloudN GUI first>`_ and `<Step 4.4.
-Perform feature "Factory Reset" on Aviatrix Controller GUI>`_ to operate "Factory Reset".
+Please follow the below steps in order to operate "Factory Reset".
 This Factory Reset feature is the last resort if users are not able to convert a Managed CloudN device back to a Standalone CloudN state through the steps above.

 Step 4.3.
 Perform feature "Factory Reset" on CloudN GUI first
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^